gugarosa/python_api_boilerplate/README.md

 python noter.py
 ```

-Also, remember that you have to have a instance of MongoDB running.
-To use it, just open another terminal screen and type:
+Also, remember that you have to have an instance of MongoDB running.
+To use it, open another terminal screen and type:

 ```
 mongod